fballiano/magento2-devenv/README.md

-# devenv.sh environment for Magento2 development
+# devenv.sh environment for Magento 2 development

 [devenv](https://devenv.sh) it's a powerful development environment based on [NixOS](https://nixos.org).
 It allows you to have containerized environments without containers or hypervisor or emulation, with native performance on any platform.